ulrichSchreiner/atocker/README.md

 alias gbatom=_atocker
 alias atm="_atocker plain"
 ```
+Note: If you have private repositories where you need your SSH keys, start an agent before starting `atocker` and add your keys with `ssh-add`.
+The agent will be forwarded to the container so the tools to pull inside of atom will work.

 Now you can use `gbatom` to start an atom editor where the needed filesystem layout will be created if it does not exist.
 You can also use `atm` to start a Atom editor in the current working directory without creating `src` and `vendor/src` directories.